 Other financial institutions are intrigued by the technology behind cryptocurrency known as blockchain, and online ledger of transactions that has now been explored for numerous other financial and non-financial applications.

 One of the areas of opportunity within the financial industry relates to securities trading.

 An American Banker article that looked at the threat and opportunities afforded by Bitcoin and digital currencies noted some potential areas banks should be considering that would help them.
 As the article noted, “The roles banks could play include processing payments, providing escrow services, facilitating international cash transactions, helping customers exchange their money for Bitcoins, and even making loans in the currency.

-After financial crises like the one that hit the global financial industry in 2008, no one wants to experience another one.
+After financial crises like the one that hit in 2008, no one wants to experience another one.
 Other issues like the preferences for mobile banking and concern over fraud are also impacting traditional financial institutions.
 From those issues have appeared numerous fintech innovations that are revolutionizing how businesses and people bank and exchange money.